seemecnc/eris_delta/Repetier-Firmware-092.2-ERIS/README.md

 # Repetier-Firmware - the fast and user friendly firmware

-#for ORION DELTA by SEEMECNC
+#for ERIS DELTA by SEEMECNC

-Special thanks to the following for getting configurations for the Orion machines:
+Special thanks to the following:

 in2str
 guanu
+tonokip

-and many others on http://forum.seemecnc.com
+and many others on http://forum.seemecnc.com and reprap.org